MicrosoftDocs/biztalk-docs/biztalk/core/sending-an-edi-acknowledgment.md

 ---
 description: "Learn more about: Sending an EDI Acknowledgment"
-title: "Sending an EDI Acknowledgment | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Sending an EDI Acknowledgment" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 4a036d08-8a65-43ad-b72c-2a246d302792
-caps.latest.revision: 31
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Sending an EDI Acknowledgment
 Acknowledgments indicate the status of EDI message transmission.
 After [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] receives an EDI interchange, it will return one or more acknowledgments to the sender of an EDI interchange, depending upon which acknowledgments have been enabled.